-What Does a Personal Assistant Carer Do?
+What Does a PA Do?

 However healthy your elderly loved one is in old age, it’s inevitable that certain tasks become more difficult than they once were.
 The aches and pains of ageing can make daily tasks more of a chore, and it can be difficult to stay on top of the daily business of living.
 A personal assistant carer exists to make life easier.

 These are just some of the tasks a personal assistant carer can help with around the home:

 At the same time, many people hire a PA to provide support out of home; for example, if the time has come to relinquish the car keys.
 A personal assistant carer might accompany your loved one on shopping trips, appointments, and social calls.

 People from all walks of life are drawn to being a PA, because the role is so flexible.
 As a result, you’ll find you have plenty of options when choosing who you want to work with.